palmort/WaveEditMiMo/README.md

 # WaveEditMiMo, based on Synthesis Technology WaveEdit

-**Work in progress!
-Exported wavetable banks have a wrong bit rate.**

 WaveEditMiMo is a fork of the wavetable and bank editor for the Synthesis Technology [E370](http://synthtech.com/eurorack/E370/) and [E352](http://synthtech.com/eurorack/E352/) Eurorack synthesizer modules.
-I'm trying to modify it, so it is able to produce wavetable banks which are compatible with the Audiothingies [MicroMonsta](https://www.audiothingies.com/product/micromonsta/).
+It is modified to produce wavetable banks which are compatible with the Audiothingies [MicroMonsta](https://www.audiothingies.com/product/micromonsta/).

+I have not build it on Windows or OSX, because i use Linux.
+If you like to give it a try on Windows or OSX, please do so and leave me a message if it build successfully.
+Thank you.

 ### Building